gjacopo/multifractal/README.md

 **Description**

 The code source files will enable you to reproduce some of the experiments mentioned in the references [below](References), namely for:
-* multifractal analysis and reconstruction of images using the so-called micro-wavelet,
+* multifractal analysis of images using the so-called micro-wavelet,
-* estimation of the multifractal singularity exponents and the so-called Most Singular Manifold.
+* calculation of the multifractal singularity exponents and the multifractal spectrum,
+* multifracal decomposition of images,
+* extraction of the so-called Most Singular Manifold,
+* characterisation of the so-called chromatically reduced image,
+* multifractal reconstruction of images.

+**Usage**

 To launch the programs:
 * in `Matlab`, see also [`Contents.m`](Contents.m) for the whole list of functions; call [`run_multifractal.m`](run_multifractal.m) for an example of application;